 6) Fat Gripz

-One of the best bang-for-your-buck pieces of equipment when it comes to grip training is Fat Gripz which can be used with any standard barbell, dumbbell or pull up bar.
+One of the best bang-for-your-buck pieces of equipment when it comes to grip training is Fat Gripz (affiliate link) which can be used with any standard barbell, dumbbell or pull up bar.
 Unless you are Andre the Giant your hands shouldn’t be able to close around the Fat Gripz, allowing you to train your open grip.

 I recommend using them periodically since this grip trains fairly easily and without as much constant attention.
 Once or twice a month add them your standard deadlifts and try doing both double overhand and alternating grip for heavy singles.
 They also work really well for chin ups and dumbbell rows as well.

 Hex dumbbell holds are another great way to challenge your open grip, provided your gym has hex style dumbbells.
 If you are serious about grip training you can purchase just the heads of the hex dumbbells from York (which they call ‘blobs.’).

 All you do is hold the head of the dumbbell for 30 second holds.
 A couple sets is all you ‘ll need.

 As I mentioned before, these aren’t grip exercises per say, but they will go a long way towards preventing injuries as well as strengthening your actual grip.

 Band extensions can be done by placing a band around all 5 fingers (or even a couple at a time) and extending your hand outward for reps or for time.
 You can buy professional bands for this, but I recommend just using the thick band you get on a crown of broccoli, a thick rubber band, or even one of those rubber bracelets people wear.

 Another great hand extension exercise can easily be done with a bucket of sand.
 Simply insert your hand with your fingers closed Karate Kid style and then extend your hand open against the pressure of the sand.